mike-tuxedo/reactiveHtml/README.md

     rs.name = e.target.value;
   });

+  function toggleShowElement() {
+      rs.showElement = !rs.showElement;
+  }

   function addNode() {
     const paragraph = document.createElement('p');
     paragraph.innerHTML = 'This is a new node with reactive value {name} in it.';
     document.getElementById('newNodes').appendChild(paragraph);
-    // If you manually manipulate the dom, you have to call reparse(node).
-For performance reasons, the store doesn't track every dom change by default. store.reparse(paragraph);
+    /* If you manually manipulate the dom, you have to call reparse(node). */ /* For performance reasons, the store doesn't track every dom change by default. */ store.reparse(paragraph);
   }
 </script>